chesterhunicut/Python-Nmap-AutoScan/README.md

 I've used this to save some time when scanning against entire server ranges and have utilized a cron job to set it on a weekly schedule.

+There are some things to consider when creating the cron job, as it will have to be executed with sudo privileges without passing credentials.

+The details for how I set this up can be found in the "cron-job" section of this repo.

 As this is my first Python script, I welcome any and all feedback!

 Looking forward to hearing what everyone thinks of it and seeing how the script will continue to evolve.